burlachenkok/exploring-python3/python_details.md

 print(x, xs)      # Prints "bar [3, 1, 'foo']"
 ```

-In addition to accessing list elements one at a time, Python provides concise syntax to access sublists.
+In addition to accessing list elements one at a time, Python provides concise syntax to access the sublist.
 This is known as slicing.
-We will see slicing again in the context of numpy arrays.
+We will see slicing again in the context of NumPy arrays.

 ```python
 nums = list(range(5)) # range is a function that creates a list of integers